The pandemic continues to cause unprecedented disruption across industries worldwide.

 The growing need for convenient and tamper-free packaging has proliferated the demand for blister packaging in the pharmaceutical industry.
 Moreover, factors like rising demand for unit dose packaging, sales of OTC drugs and monitored dosage system for improving patient compliance are providing a thrust to the market growth.
 Further, technological advancements in the pharmaceutical and food industries have enabled manufacturers to incorporate radio-frequency identification (RFID) tags in blister packs for simplifying supply-chain management.
 In addition, products like child-resistant packaging with push-through, peelable, pressure-sensitive and anti-lock mechanism are modifying the production methods.
 Some of the other factors driving the market include rising prevalence of life style diseases, ageing population, stringent regulatory requirements and increasing demand of generic drugs.
-Looking forward, IMARC Group expects the market to reach US$ 29.5 Billion by 2024, expanding at a CAGR of around 6.1% during 2019-2024.
+Looking forward, IMARC Group expects the global blister packaging market to exhibit moderate growth during 2021-2026.

 Breakup by Product Type: